 There’s a huge overlap between Brazilian Jiu-Jitsu and Judo.
 Both sports involve taking your opponent to the ground and controlling or submitting them.
 We could even be a bit blunt and say that the only difference is competition rules.
-Whatever the case, no doubt judo will benefit your BJJ and vice versa.
+Whatever the case, no doubt Judo For BJJ will benefit your Jiu Jitsu and vice versa.

 It might take you a while to understand how judo works and perhaps even longer for your body to get it.
 But, it’s worth it.
 It’ll impress upon you the idea of off-balancing and recognizing your opportunities.

 We’ve got a combination of judo throws you can adapt for your BJJ game.

 The Lowdown On Judo For BJJ

 Inside Judo Throws For BJJ